xVjVx/z1pcr4k3r/README.md

 # Zip-Cracker
-Script in Python to bruteforce passwords of zip files
+Script in Python to crack passwords of zip files

 ## Execution